Saturday, June 23, 2018

 While all these homes have been functionally updated, they preserve important period architectural elements.
 Dartmouth architectural historian Marlene Heck will give a talk on June 13 about the features and significance of our exceptional architectural heritage.

 Local florists and garden centers will add their touch to the tour with special displays for indoor or outdoor spaces at each home.
 On the day of the event, plein air artists will set up their easels on the grounds of the properties, allowing visitors to see the homes and gardens through the artist’s eye.
 Join us to view their work and enjoy cocktails and small bites at Lewis House from 6:30 on.

 Art will be on display after the tour at the Historical Society.
 You will also be able to see it all online here in this album.

 Here’s how it works:

-Tickets are available for purchase online here and on the day of the show.
+Tickets are available today at the Historical Society, 277 Main Street.
 Please do not arrive at the houses early as the volunteers will not be ready to let you in.
 Raffle tickets will be available for purchase.
 Begin your tour at the Historical Society where you get your map, wristband, and instructions.
 Then visit the houses in whatever order you wish.
 Docents are on hand to welcome you and share history of the houses.

 Brown’s Nursery, Gardeners’ Supply, Henderson’s Tree and Garden Services, Musings, Roberts Flowers, and Zana Kehm Designs.